jimmyshultz/waypoint/migrations/README.md

 - `Users` - Stores user account information
 - `Hosts` - Stores host information with address and contact details
 - `Stays` - Records historical stays with hosts
-- `States` - Reference table of US state codes and names
 - `DbVersionInfo` - Tracks database schema versions

 For a more detailed schema description, see the main documentation at `docs/database.md`.